 Any revaluation surplus of a building is recorded in the statement of financial position within the property, plant and equipment revaluation reserve and is recognized within equity, except to the extent that it reverses a revaluation decrease of the same asset previously recognized in the statement of profit or loss and other comprehensive income, in which case the increase is recognized in the statement of profit or loss and other comprehensive income.
-A revaluation deficit is recognized in the statement of profit or loss and other comprehensive income, except that a deficit directly offsetting a previous surplus on the same asset is directly offset against the surplus recorded in the property, plant and equipment revaluation reserve.
+A revaluation deficit is recognized in the statement of profit or loss and other comprehensive income.
+A revaluation deficit is recognized in the statement of profit or loss and other comprehensive income, and equipment a previous surplus on the same asset is directly offset against the surplus recorded in the property, plant and equipment revaluation reserve.